How do you differentiate a law firm?

 - The percentage of revenue that will come from new clients

-The last one gives direction on the scope required to engage new markets.
+The last one gives direction on the effort required to engage new markets.
 However, if the firm is in a position to decline business because of demand, one should ask, will this client and engagement:

 - Allow practitioners to learn new skills?